 Patient Centered Medical Home Practicum in Primary Care

-- Need: Improvement in service quality and patient experience in primary care practices in North Carolina's Blue Ridge region.
+- Need: Improvement in service quality and patient experience in primary care practices in North Carolina's Blue Ridge region and across the state.

-Practicum) was developed to assist primary care practices
+endeavor was to help primary care practices achieve

 Patient Centered Medical Home (PCMH) Recognition

 Committee for Quality Assurance (NCQA).

 Because of the amount of work involved, Access Care of